-In the normal course and to a greater extent in 2012 and 2013, the Company evaluates new mineral project opportunities.
-The costs associated with this activity, as well as costs related to non-core property expenditures where they are not being capitalized, are included in project evaluation and due diligence expenses in the Condensed Consolidated Interim Statements of Loss and Comprehensive Loss.
-A breakdown of these costs for the three and nine month periods ended September 30 2013 and 2012 are as follows:
+In the normal course of business and to a greater extent in 2012 and 2013, the Company evaluates new mineral project opportunities.
+The costs associated with this activity are included in project evaluation and due diligence expenses in the Consolidated Statements of Loss and Comprehensive Loss.
+A breakdown of these costs for the years ended December 31, 2013 and 2012 are as follows: